Language: EN

 In our variable myNumbers we can now reference any Array.

-Once an Array is declared, before we can use it we must initialize it.
-This will assign memory to store its elements.
+Once an Array is declared, before being able to use it we must initialize it.
+This will allocate memory to store its elements.

-For this we can create an “empty” Array.
-In this case, all the values of the array are initialized to the default value of the type.
+To do this, we can create an “empty” Array.
+In this case, all values of the array are initialized to the default value of the type.

 For example, this would create an array with 5 int values initialized to 0, because 0 is the default value for the int type.